Who Killed The Junior Developer? - Slashdot

 ... of lack of experts.
 It's bullshit, as we all are aware of.
 Because companies don't plan long-term anymore, the lack innovation power in the short and mid-term.
 However, I see many positions for junior developers recently.
 This is the web field in Germany, so YMMV.
 Those companies that see the light and accept that you have to build a quality staff will remember junior and senior positoins.
 Those who don't will expect to hire magicians in an instant and fail miserably.

-India needs to own up to the mess they created.
-They sold a generation on easy high paying jobs and did nothing to generate them in a country of billions.
-So everywhere else is supposed to be their relief valve for overselling.
-The market will never correct as long as companies can find skilled people and entry level people wonâ(TM)t find jobs in their field.
-Time for both sides to face this fact and own u

-Killed themselves (Score:3)
+Killed themselves (Score:5, Insightful)

 Junior developers seem to all want to jump on the technology du jour they've heard about from Google or Facebook.
 The problem is: Google and Facebook have only a limited number of junior developer jobs available.
 Other companies have different technology needs, more often than not needs for projects operating at much smaller scales.
 These needs are poorly met by technologies designed to operate at Google or Facebook's scale.